Artotim/Pamda/README.md

 This product comes with no warranty whatsoever.

 This product is not an official VMD release or has any affiliation to it.
-This product is not an official NAMD release or has any affiliation to it.

-This software includes code developed by the Theoretical Biophysics Group in the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign.
 This software includes code developed by the Theoretical and Computational Biophysics Group in the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign.

 Third party licenses not obtained by the user are provided with its software.